 - Appropriate checks will be carried out on all volunteers who work with children, including the Disclosure and Barring Service where they appropriate.

 - If a member of staff either suspects abuse to a student under 18 years, or has had abuse disclosed to them by a student, then the member of staff must take the complaint, allegation or suspicion seriously, seeking guidance as soon as possible from the Designated Safeguarding Lead.
-If in any way concerned, staff should refer to Department of Health Guidelines “What to do if you are worried a child is being abused.”
-Copies of this document will be available to all staff.

 - Promises of confidentiality should NOT be given to any person disclosing information as the matter may develop in such a way that these cannot be honoured.